giantswarm/gsctl/README.md

 $ gsctl create kubeconfig -c h8d0j
 ```

-This will render kubeconfig with internal Kubernetes API server (`internal-api`).
+This will render a kubeconfig with the internal Kubernetes API server address (`internal-api`).

 * Internal API is available only on AWS installations.